Librium Addiction: Side Effects, Detox, Withdrawal, and Treatment

 In some cases, it can take up to one week for symptoms of Librium withdrawal to begin, but in many instances, they start 24 hours after the last dose.
 Librium detox and withdrawal varies from person to person, but here’s a timeline of what you may experience:

 Overcoming a Librium addiction is possible with the right treatment and support.
-Although any drug addiction will take commitment and hard work to overcome, long-term addiction treatment of at least 90 days can help clients achieve sustained sobriety.
+Although any drug addiction will take commitment and hard work to overcome, a long-term Librium treatment program that lasts at least 90 days can help clients achieve sustained sobriety.

 According to the National Institute on Drug Abuse, addiction treatment that lasts less than 90 days has limited effectiveness on treatment outcomes.
 However, long-term addiction treatment (90 days or more) provides better treatment outcomes.
 This type of addiction treatment is usually comprised of several different episodes and types of treatment programs, starting with detox.